I attend Wellesley College, where I am earning my degree in studio art and English with a concentration in creative writing.

 The Skull Tattoo: Popularity and Meaning

-The following designs, all hand drawn by myself, utilize the image of the skull to portray a variety of meanings and themes.
+The following designs, all hand-drawn by myself, utilize the image of the skull to portray a variety of meanings and themes.
 Before getting you ink, make sure to check these out for ideas and inspiration!
-If you feel particularly inspired and actually get a tattoos which is related or inspired by any one of these be sure to let me know so that I can see the finished product!
+If you feel particularly inspired and actually get a tattoo that is related or inspired by any one of these be sure to let me know so that I can see the finished product!

 #2 The Monstrous Fish

 This design has a bit of a sinister or creepy aspect to it.
 It uses both the skeleton of a fish and the skull of a human to create a somewhat monstrous creature.